Prisma SaaS scans assets for exposure levels to identify how and with whom the asset is shared.

-The exposure level describes how an asset is being shared.
-Although every SaaS application has its own settings for controlling how and with whom users may share assets, the Aperture service provides a mechanism for setting and enforcing acceptable exposure levels consistently across all of your managed SaaS applications.
-In the Aperture service, each policy rule—both the default rules as well as any custom rules you define—allows you to set a level of exposure identifying an asset as being at risk (except for Sensitive Documents rules, which are designed to match only documents with particular characteristics).
+On Prisma SaaS, each policy rule—both the default rules as well as any custom rules you define—enable you to set a level of exposure identifying an asset as being at risk (except for Sensitive Documents rules, which match documents with predefined characteristics).

-An asset is considered Public if it contains either of the following:
+An asset is Public if it contains either of the following:

 The owner invited one or more users outside of your organization to collaborate on the asset.

 The owner created a company-wide URL giving anyone in the company direct access to the asset.